19hours/sg-statutes/Acts/Central Provident Fund Act.md

 [5/87]

-(5) Subject to section 25(3), after the death of a member of the Fund, a person who is nominated by that member, by a memorandum executed in accordance with section 25(1), shall be entitled to withdraw, in the manner provided for in the memorandum, from the balance standing to the credit of that member in the Fund, such portion, as the person has been nominated to receive under the memorandum, of that balance after deducting the following amounts:
+(5) Subject to section 25(3), after the death of a member of the Fund, a person who is nominated by the deceased member, by a memorandum executed in accordance with section 25(1), shall be entitled to withdraw, in the manner provided for in the memorandum, from the balance standing to the credit of the deceased member in the Fund, such portion of the amount payable on the deceased member’s death out of the Fund as the person has been nominated to receive under the memorandum.

-(a) any sum withdrawn, or to be withdrawn, under section 16A;

-(b) any sum credited, or to be credited, to the account of another person under section 19(2) or 19A(2); and

-(c) any sum transferred or paid, or to be transferred or paid, to another person under section 27B.
+[Act 20 of 2011 wef 06/02/2012]

 (6) Subject to subsections (6A), (8) and (8A), where a member of the Fund is entitled under subsection (2)(a), (3) or (4) to withdraw the sum standing to his credit in the Fund, at the time of the withdrawal and in accordance with any regulations made under this Act —